Emroess/Tridark-UAV/README.md

 # Tridark-UAV

-A smart and versatile drone plane.
+An autonomous and versatile drone plane capable of vertical take off and landing (VTOL).

 Mission: to test and learn about the airframe and electronics in an autonomous drone.